 There’s no place like New York at the holidays!

 Rather than putting together a holiday gift guide, I’ve compiled a list of some of my favorite things about New York at the holidays.
 (If you’d like ideas for NYC-centric presents, check out this book gift guide.
 And this funny New York Life book would also make an awesome Christmas gift.)
-If you want to know what to get me :), I’m always thrilled to receive a book (or anything) related to New York!
+Books make amazing gifts at any time of year.
 Now, let’s get to some of my favorite things about this great city during the Christmas season.

 The pleasant aroma of freshly cut Christmas trees on most every block in the city.
 I anxiously await the arrival of the trees each holiday season.
 If you walk through any New York neighborhood, you can’t miss the parade of evergreens lining the streets.

 The simplest thing like dining out at the holidays is better in New York because restaurants and bars pull out all the stops with lights, garland, ornaments, trees, poinsettias, menorahs, stockings, and more.
 NYC is a happier place during the Christmas season and everyone who lives here or visits is happier too.
 The holiday joy is infectious.